9 Charged In Smash-and-Grab Robbery at Louis Vuitton Store in San Francisco's Union Square

-Boudin made the announcement during a press conference Tuesday afternoon.READ MORE: COVID: Contra Costa Health Officials Note Progress On Boosters, Vaccinating Kids
+San Francisco District Attorney Chesa Boudin announced charges Tuesday against nine people; among them, looting during a state of emergency, second-degree commercial burglary, grand theft, receiving stolen property, and carrying a loaded firearm.READ MORE: SFPUC Calls For 10% Voluntary Reduction In Water Use As It Declares Water Emergency

 “I want to be clear about something.
 These are not petty thefts.
 This is not misdemeanor conduct.
-This is felony conduct and we are charging felonies today,” Boudin said.
+This is felony conduct and we are charging felonies today,” Boudin said during a Tuesday afternoon news conference.

 Boudin told KPIX during an interview Monday there are at least 25 more people involved in these mob-style robberies who are still on the streets.

 Boudin, who is facing a recall election in June, called this weekend’s brazen robberies “absolutely unacceptable” and said the surge in thefts is not a San Francisco-specific problem nor a result of local policies.
-It’s believed ongoing retail thefts are the work of organized crime rings, which fence the merchandise to fund other illegal activities.MORE NEWS: UPDATE: Flash Mob Smash-and-Grab Robberies Dampen Holiday Spirit in San Francisco
+It’s believed ongoing retail thefts are largely the work of organized crime rings, with the fencing of stolen merchandise funding other illegal activities.MORE NEWS: UPDATE: One Victim Suffers Life-Threatening Injuries in East San Jose Double Shooting

 Boudin said his charging rates in 2021 are higher than those in other counties around the Bay Area, and higher than his predecessor’s in 2018 and 2019.